jsiegenthaler/homebridge-samsungtvht/README.md

 All remote control buttons are fully configurable and can send any [key code](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes).

-The following keys are available in the **Apple TV Remote** as of iOS 17, but they cannot be used 8they remain disabled):
+The following keys are visible in the **Apple TV Remote** as of iOS 17, but they cannot be used (they remain disabled):

 * Mute
 * Power